Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Emergency financial assistance through military relief and aid societies

-Emergency financial assistance to eligible applicants through agencies such as Army Emergency Relief, Air Force Aid Society, Navy-Marine Corps Relief Society and Coast Guard Mutual Assistance is available during office hours by calling 305-437-2653, and after hours through the American Red Cross at 877-272-7337.
+Emergency financial assistance to eligible applicants through agencies such as Army Emergency Relief, Air Force Aid Society, Navy-Marine Corps Relief Society and Coast Guard Mutual Assistance.
+Visit their websites for more information on how to apply for assistance.